open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 timeouts.
 The proposed specification here allows all components to report failures on an item-by-item basis.

-###
+### Strongly-recommended dimensions

-TODO: About how there are strongly-recommended dimensions.
-How certain attributes, if removed, lead to meaningful/useless outcomes.

-TODO: about level of detail: table of which attributes at which levels

-TODO: about trace-specific condisderations: samplers are not counted, not covered here.
+We are aware of the potential to accidentally combine metrics from a pipeline in ways that lead to meaningful but potentially suprising results.
+This is best explained by example:

+- A collector pipeline contains two processor elements.
+If the `otelcol.processor.items` metric is aggregated to remove the `otel.name` attribute, then the resulting aggregate will count two items for every one passing through the pipeline.
+- A multi-stage pipeline passes telemetry through an agent collector followed by a gateway collector.
+If any of the `otelcol.*.items` metrics are aggregated such that the agent-vs-gateway distinction is lost, then the resulting aggregate counts two for every one item passing through the pipeline (this distinction is a resource-level attribute, not covered by these semantic conventions).

+These are meaningful and correct aggregations, just not usually what the user is looking for.
+Products built to monitor OpenTelemetry pipelines specifically should be aware that values in these dimensions are potentially repeated.

-## Metrics SDK special considerations
+## SDK special considerations

 We expect that Metrics SDKs will be used to generate pipeline-monitoring metrics reporting about themselves.

-As stated above, SDKs SHOULD support configuring an alternate Meter Provider for pipeline-monitoring metrics.
-When the global Meter Provider is used, the Metrics SDK's pipeline will receive its own pipeline-monitoring metrics.
-When a custom Meter Provider is used, a secondary pipeline will receive the pipeline monitoring metrics, in which case the secondary pipeline may also self-report for itself.
+All SDKs SHOULD support configuring an alternate Meter Provider for pipeline-monitoring metrics.
+When a custom Meter Provider is used, a secondary SDK will receive the pipeline monitoring metrics.

-## Trade-offs and mitigations

-The use of three-levels of metric detail may seem like more freedom than necessary.
-Implementors are expected to take advantage of Metric View configuration in the Metrics SDK for configuring opt-out of standard attributes (i.e., to remove `otel.signal`, `otel.name`, or `otel.signal`).
-For opt-in attributes (i.e., to configure no `otel.reason` or `otel.scope` attribute), implementors MAY choose to enable additional attributes only when configured.
+When an SDK is used as the global Meter Provider is used (or when a secondary SDK monitors a primary SDK), that Metrics SDK will receive its own pipeline-monitoring metrics.
+When a Metrics SDK reports to itself, the export operations that occur during shutdown MAY NOT be instrumented.

+## Trace SDK special considerations

+Samplers are not considered part of the telemetry pipeline, because Spans are unfinished at the time they start and cannot be considered part of a pipeline until the finish.
+Sampler behavior is not covered by these semantic conventions.
+The number counted by `otelsdk.producer.items` includes items that are exported and/or dropped by the Span Processor.

+When the Metrics SDK responsible for reporting pipeline metrics is not functional for any reason, another signal may be necessary to effectively monitor the situation.

+For this reason, all SDKs SHOULD support configuring a Tracer Provider for monitoring pipeline export operations.
+Users concerned about potential loss of metrics service may wish to configure an independent trace data pipeline.
+In that case, the spans duration should match the export and the span name SHOULD be `OTel SDK Export`.

+The specified attributes are:

+- `otel.status` (string): OK, Error, or Unset
+- `otel.items` (int64): Number of spans, metric data points, or log records.
+- `otel.signal` (string): `traces`, `metrics`, or `logs`.

+These spans MAY contain additional detail about the cause of failures, for example.

 ## Prior art and alternatives